Lucas Adlerstein · @hipoacusico

 Every conversation proved the same thing: I wasn't alone.I can't keep up with one-on-one meetings anymore.
 I invite people to a park.
 20 show up.
 Then 36, 45, 69.
 By 2023 I reach 5,000 followers on Instagram.

 Organizations start reaching out, wanting to bring disability training to their teams.
-But I realize training isn't what I want to do — I want to bring reflection.
+But at the park meetups I notice that the people struggling the most aren't necessarily the ones who hear the least.
+So there's something here that doesn't need training — it needs reflection.
 I want to change how people see disability, not keep teaching the same old perspective.
 That's when it clicks: disability can be subjective.

 I start leading reflection spaces in organizations.
 Disability as the example, not the topic.
 Conferences, workshops, hosting — where people actually reflect, not just listen.

 In June we launch the podcast Sordo pero no mudo (Deaf but not mute) — to give other people a voice and interview professionals, building a knowledge base about hearing loss in Spanish.
-67 episodes, 148,000 listens, 61 countries.
+70 episodes in the first season, 162,000 plays, 61 countries.

 3 minutes.
 70 stories.